 Can loan consolidation help me save money on my federal student loans?

-Consolidating federal student loans can potentially lower your monthly payments by extending the repayment term, but it may increase the total interest paid over time.
+Consolidating federal student loans can lower your monthly payments by extending the repayment term but may increase the total interest paid over time.
 Use a calculator to estimate savings and consider factors like interest rates and repayment plans.

 What’s the difference between loan consolidation and refinancing for student loans?